couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

 ## The Components Overview

-The following diagram illustrates architecture of PHP SDK v3:
+The following diagram illustrates the architecture of PHP SDK v3:

 ```mermaid
 block-beta